datahub-project/datahub/docs/developers.md

 For consistency please import and auto format the code using [LinkedIn IntelliJ Java style](../gradle/idea/LinkedIn%20Style.xml).

+## Windows Compatibility

+For optimal performance and compatibility, we strongly recommend building on a Mac or Linux system.
+Please note that we do not actively support Windows in a non-virtualized environment.

+If you must use Windows, one workaround is to build within a virtualized environment, such as a VM (Virtual Machine).
+This approach can help ensure that your build environment remains isolated and stable, and that your code is compiled correctly.

 ## Common Build Issues

 ### Getting `Unsupported class file major version 57`